What Yoga Teacher Certification Means

 Is Certification Required?

-Legally, you do not need even an 200 Hour RYT certificate to teach a yoga class, although many yoga studios require their instructors to have a certificate.
-Since yoga certification is a fairly recent invention — yoga organizations began the work in the late 1990s — many of the most renowned American yoga teachers are not certified.
+Legally, you do not need a 200-Hour RYT certificate to teach a yoga class, although many yoga studios require their instructors to have one.
+Since yoga certification was only recently established — yoga organizations began the work in the late 1990s — many of the most renowned yoga teachers are not certified.

 Chances are, however, that you are not among them, so it behooves you to attend a recognized program, such as the ones offered by the Asheville Yoga Center, to earn an RYT certification.
-The more training you receive, the better you are able to lead a yoga class and communicate its intricacies.
+The more training you receive, the better you are able to lead a yoga class and communicate its intricacies, and the more likely you are to work at an accredited yoga studio.

-So, to return to the questions at the beginning of this article, it is true that anyone can teach a yoga class, but we recommend — and you should insist — that your teacher has earned his or her yoga chops by graduating from a recognized RYS.
+So, to return to the questions at the beginning of this article, it is true that anyone can teach a yoga class, but we recommend earning your certification from a recognized RYS.
 Yoga teacher certification does matter.

-For more information about the Yoga Alliance, visit their website.
+For more information about Yoga Alliance, visit their website.